Polls indicate concern about the Madigans

 Fifty-three percent say it's a "serious concern" that a Gov. Madigan and a Speaker Madigan "will put too much power in one family's hands and break the system of checks and balances that is supposed to keep power in government separated."
 Another 17 percent say it's "somewhat of a concern," putting the total number at 70 percent.

-According to the poll, 23 percent say they “like Lisa,” but would have a “hard time” voting for her if her father continues as House speaker.
-Another 26 percent said they wouldn’t vote for her regardless.
+According to the poll, 23 percent say they "like Lisa," but would have a "hard time" voting for her if her father continues as House speaker.
+Another 26 percent said they wouldn't vote for her regardless.
+That means a total of 49 percent are in the reticent/refusal category.

 The day after releasing those numbers, Daley's campaign leaked yet another result which won't go over well with the Madigan clan.